 - Come to Open Days with them.
 Come and see which universities they are applying for as it will give you a better sense of security knowing the safe environment they will be in.
 You can find out more about Open Days below.

-King’s College London is the fourth oldest university in England, one of the top 10 UK universities in the world (QS World University Rankings 2020) and in the top seven UK universities for research earnings (THE World University Rankings 2016-17).
+King’s College London is the fourth oldest university in England and one of the top 10 UK universities in the world (QS World University Rankings 2020).

 Many of our past students have gone on to change the world, including Florence Nightingale, Joseph Lister and Desmond Tutu.

 King’s is based in the heart of London, so your child will be close to theatres, museums, galleries, libraries, restaurants and public transport.
 King’s recently moved into London’s grand, iconic Bush House, the former headquarters of the BBC World Service, which is now part of our Strand campus.